 Amenity Kit On SriLankan Airlines

-You get noise-cancelling headphones, a pillow and blanket.
-However, passengers did not receive an amenity kit, probably due to the short flight times (one hour from Male to Colombo, and 4.30 hours from Colombo to Doha).
+You get noise-canceling headphones, a pillow, and a blanket.
+However, passengers did not receive an amenity kit, probably due to the short flight times (one hour from Male to Colombo, and 4:30 hours from Colombo to Doha).

 Food Menu On SriLankan

-A full meal service was offered on the short, one-hour flight from the Maldives to Sri Lanka.
+Full meal service was offered on the short, one-hour flight from the Maldives to Sri Lanka.
 I chose the Moroccan lamb chop, which tasted good.
-It was presented with grilled haloumi cheese, saksuka vegetables, grilled peppers, and vermicelli rice.
+It was presented with grilled halloumi cheese, saksuka vegetables, grilled peppers, and vermicelli rice.
 An assortment of fresh fruit was offered as dessert.

-Entertainment was available on a Thales AVANT in-flight entertainment system featured the latest blockbusters from Hollywood and Bollywood, and some classics with over 50 TV channels, 120 movies, an extensive library of audio CD’s radio channels and games.
+Entertainment was available on a Thales AVANT in-flight entertainment system that featured the latest blockbusters from Hollywood and Bollywood and some classics with over 50 TV channels, 120 movies, an extensive library of audio CD’s radio channels, and games.
 There was also an external camera which offered great views.

 This review was written by our friends at TheLuxuryTravelExpert.

-You may be interested in my airline comparisons including the top 10 Best Business Class airlines for long haul travel and my best airlines to travel to Europe in Business Class.
+You also read other SriLankan Airlines flight reviews.
+You may be interested in our airline comparisons including the top 10 Best Business Class airlines for long-haul travel and our post on the best airlines to travel to Europe in Business Class.

 COPYRIGHT 2014 - 2023 LUXURY TRAVEL DIARY.
 DUPLICATION OUTSIDE OF LUXURYTRAVELDIARY.COM IS EXPRESSLY FORBIDDEN.